Cloud303/wafr-remediations/cloudformation/monitoring/budgets.md

 ## Resources Created

-- AWS::Budgets::Budget: Creates an AWS Budget resource
+- **AWS::Budgets::Budget**: Creates an AWS Budget resource with specified limits and notifications.

 ## Usage

-1. Upload the template to CloudFormation
+1. Upload the template to CloudFormation or use it with AWS CLI.
 2. Provide values for the required parameters:
    - Cost/Amount
    - Time Unit of Budget (MONTHLY, QUARTERLY, or ANNUALLY)
    - Budget Threshold for Notification (percentage)
    - Email ID for Notifications

-3. Create the stack
+## Notifications

+The template sets up email notifications when actual spending exceeds the specified threshold percentage of the budgeted amount.

 ## Outputs

-- Version: Displays the template version (budgets-0.1)
+- **Version**: Displays the template version (budgets-0.1)

 ## Notes

-- The budget is set up to include various cost types like credits, discounts, subscriptions, etc.
+- The budget includes various cost types like credits, discounts, subscriptions, support, taxes, and upfront costs.
-- Notifications are sent when actual costs exceed the specified threshold percentage
+- The notification is set for ACTUAL spending compared to the budget.
-- Only email notifications are configured in this template
+- Only email notifications are configured in this template.

-## Contributing

-Feel free to submit pull requests or create issues for any improvements or bug fixes.

-## License
+## Customization

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+You can modify the template to add more notification types, change the budget types, or adjust the cost types included in the budget calculation.